Oracle Clustering Factor

 CREATE SEQUENCE seq_t;

--- reload the table with each person's documents highly clustered
+-- create an new identical table and load it with each person's documents highly clustered

 DECLARE